 19. Dig Dug

 It’s been a lot of fun discovering coin-operated arcade games that I played as a kid and competing with my friends for the highest score.
 Now that it’s in my bar room next to the kegulator there has been many late nights of drinking, gaming, and tough talk.

-I wish I could say this project is done, but something tells me I’ll be tweaking it for years to come.
+Although this project has been completed, something tells me I’ll be tweaking it for years to come.